the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 #### Objectives

 1. Build an AI tool to decrease the time required to benchmark Modern Slavery Act-compliant statements.
-2. Provide policymakers and legislators with a greater understanding of these new methods of analysis, fostering their use in other contexts, such as other non-financial reporting initiatives.
+2. Provide policymakers and legislators with a greater understanding of these new analysis methods,, fostering their use in other contexts, such as other non-financial reporting initiatives.
 3. Encourage software developers, data scientists, and social scientists to apply their domain expertise to AI for social good projects and combat modern slavery.

 ### Project AIMS in the media and more:
-- The [prototype](https://github.com/adrianaeufrosinabora/Adriana-Bora-Master-Thesis-AI-against-Modern-Slavery) build by Adriana in her Master thesis as part of the [médialab Sciences Po](https://medialab.sciencespo.fr/)
+- The [prototype](https://github.com/adrianaeufrosinabora/Adriana-Bora-Master-Thesis-AI-against-Modern-Slavery) built by Adriana in her Master thesis as part of the [médialab Sciences Po](https://medialab.sciencespo.fr/)
 - Walk Free Foundation [Press Release](https://www.minderoo.org/walk-free/news/artificial-intelligence-to-assist-in-the-fight-against-modern-slavery/)
 - DATA FOR FUTURE podcast episode [#17: AI AGAINST MODERN SLAVERY](https://dataforfuture.org/episodes/ai-against-modern-slavery/) – with Adriana Bora talking about AI the conceptualisation of Project AIMS
 - Project AIMS being presented at the UN World Data Forum [2020](https://youtu.be/1iDmSXJwClA) and [2021](https://www.youtube.com/watch?v=nSGiXbe6gLg&list=PLBc4lThqX-WMnXI1gt95r_hJ4IgZP8tWY&index=42)